loso-nd/react-hooks-state-and-events-codealong/README.md

 As a quick recap:

-> State is data that is changes over time in your component.
+> State is data that changes over time in your component.
 State must be
 > initialized in a component by calling `useState`.
 Updating state by calling
 > `setState` will cause our components to re-render automatically.